-If a pollutant repeatedly exceeds the numeric water quality standard or compared to the load allocation Water Resources staff and/or their consultant/contractor will investigate potential causes for the exceedance of the pollutant.
+If a pollutant repeatedly exceeds the numeric water quality standard, Water Resources staff and/or their consultant/contractor will investigate potential causes for the exceedance of the pollutant.
 Should the detection be isolated, a technical memorandum is prepared that provides details of the investigation.
 If there are multiple incidents, and it becomes evident that the transportation activities or infrastructure are contributing to the exceedance, ADOT will address the issue as needed.